-You can limit all outgoing calls by creating special rules in the section Configuration $\rightarrow$ Security in table Outgoing calls constraints.
+You can limit outgoing calls by creating special rules in section Configuration \rightarrow Security in table Outgoing calls constraints:

-The default rule limits the number of outgoing calls to 50 per hour and total call duration to 2 hours per day.
+The default rule limits all outgoing calls to 50 per hour and total call duration to 2 hours per day.

-A manufacturer in the United States sells and primarily has contacts just in the U.S. and Canada, but has a factory in Mexico.
-Management wants to limit calls to other countries.
+The manufacturer sells and has contacts in the North America and EU.
+They want to limit calls to other countries.

-- 1. In the administration interface, open Configuration $\rightarrow$ Security and click Add. - 2.
-Type a rule name, such as Constraints for Mexico). - 3.
-In the Apply to these outgoing calls section, select All except listed and click Add. - 4.
-Add the calling prefixes as a single string:
+- 1. In the administration interface, open Configuration \rightarrow Security and click Add. - 2.
+Type a rule name (e.g. Constraints for countries outside the Northern America and EU). - 3.
+In section Apply to these outgoing calls, select All except listed and click Add. - 4.
+Add prefixes to North America and EU.
+International prefixes can be found, for example, on Wikipedia.